Settlers: The Mythology of the White Proletariat

 Settlers: The Mythology of the White Proletariat (Note: Republished in 2014 as Settlers: The Mythology of the White Proletariat From Mayflower to Modern and originally published as The Mythology of the White Proletariat: A Short Course in Understanding Babylon) is a 1983 book by J. Sakai that aims to provide a historical account of the formation of whiteness in the United States.
 Written from a Marxist perspective, the book argues that the white working class in the United States constitutes a privileged labor aristocracy.
 The book had some influence among prisoners associated with the Black Liberation Army.

 Background

-J. Sakai, the book's pseudonymous author, was born to Japanese immigrants and worked in the US auto industry.
-Sakai was radicalized through the internment of Japanese Americans, radical factions of the American labor movement, and his involvement with the Black freedom struggle as it evolved from the civil rights movement to the Black liberation movement.
-Sakai and his book are tied to the history of Chicago-based Black nationalism in the late 20th century, serving as a key influence within political discourse among imprisoned Black Liberation Army (BLA) members.
+J. Sakai, the book's pseudonymous author, is a Japanese-American Maoist and revolutionary socialist.
+He was born to Japanese immigrants and worked in the US auto industry.
+Sakai was radicalized through the internment of Japanese Americans, radical factions of the American labor movement, and his involvement with the black freedom struggle as it evolved from the civil rights movement to the black liberation movement.
+Sakai and Settlers are tied to the history of Chicago-based black nationalism in the late 20th century, serving as a key influence within political discourse among imprisoned Black Liberation Army (BLA) members.